-However, this would make the RDF much more complex, and I promised to
+However, this would make the RDF much more complex.

-So I designed a 32 LED pelorus plus a 5,6 degrees indicator, giving
+So I designed a 32 LED pelorus with wobbled response, filling the

-And if you really want more then a hookup to a
+And if you really want more, a hookup to a

 computer will give all the features you could want, even a direct plot